abrookins/reliable_service_calls_with_python/README.md

 JSON response containing data needed for a client to render a user's theoretical
 homepage:

+* Permissions from the authentication/authorization service
-* Popular items (from the popularity service)
+* Popular items from the popularity service
-* Items recommended for this user (from the recommendations service)
+* Recommended items from the recommendations service

-(What these items are is intentionally unspecified.)
+(What these "items" are is left unspecified.)

-The service requires an authentication token that is forwarded to a system that returns the user's permissions, for a total of three network requests required to return the response (authorization, recommendations, and popular items).
+The service requires an authentication token that is forwarded to a system that authenticates the token and returns the user's permissions.

-Here is an example request made of this service:
+Here is an example request:

 ```
-    $ curl -v -H "Authorization: Token 0x132" "http://192.168.99.100:8001/"
+    $ curl -v -H "Authorization: Token 0x132" `docker-machine ip`\n

     < HTTP/1.1 200 OK
     < Server: gunicorn/19.6.0